projetIADATA/projetIADATA/README.md

 This project consists of creating an AI that recognises normal, legitimate unusual and illegitimate unusual activities.

+## Build with

+- Python
+- Kibana
+- Elasticsearch

 ## DATA Description

 We chose to use the logs of our PC.
 Indeed, we have recovered logs present in the files: